 Respecting personal time – While not always personal, I try to minimize out-of-hours messages/emails and actively avoid weekend communication.
 It’s easy for me to say I’m sending it but don’t expect a reply, so you’re welcome to ignore it, but I know firsthand that 1) that’s difficult to take at face value; and 2) If I inadvertently open slack/email on autopilot and see a message, I’m going to get drawn into thinking about it regardless of whether they wanted me to.
 Scheduling slack messages and emails to go out Monday works wonders.

-Questions over Statements – While something I’ve been working on only more recently, I really value the impact of asking questions rather than making statements.
+Questions over Statements – While I might not always remember to do it, I really value the impact of asking questions rather than making statements.
 It better conveys the willingness to discuss and explore opportunities and creates additional space for people to contribute that otherwise might feel like they can’t get their views heard or be influenced by groupthink.
+So don’t assume I don’t have an opinion should you want to ask for it.

 Treating adults as adults – I really value being treated as an adult that will do the right thing by the company and others.
 I extend this to the people I work with as much as I can.
 I don’t want to be asked for permission to take PTO or end work early on Thursday so you can do something during work hours – I just want to be informed so I don’t go looking for you or book a meeting that clashes.